-The meeting will be held on Thursday, March 21st at the F-V Woman's Club Clubhouse, 602 N. Ennis St.
+The meetings will be held on the third Thursday of each month from October to May at the F-V Woman's Club Clubhouse, 602 N. Ennis St.

-The event starts at 6:00 pm, with the presentation starting at 6:30 pm.
+The meetings start at 6:00 pm, with a social gathering and the presentation starts at 6:30 pm.

-We'll then have a short business meeting.
+We'll then have a business meeting.
 If you'd like to attend, please email us at [email protected]

 _______________________________________________________________

 The mission of the Fuquay-Varina Garden Club in North Carolina is to encourage interest in the art of gardening, garden design, flower arranging and horticulture while improving the environment through beautification, protection and conservation.
 We meet the third Thursday of the month January-May & September-December.
 General meetings are held at The Fuquay Varina Woman's Club Clubhouse located at 602 N. Ennis Street.
-Join us at 6:30 PM for a guest speaker followed by a business meeting.
 The first two meetings are complimentary.
 Want to know more?
 Read ABOUT US, contact us at [email protected], &/or Like us on Facebook!

-The event starts at 6:00 pm, with the presentation starting at 6:30 pm.
+The meetings start at 6:00 pm, with a social gathering and the presentation starts at 6:30 pm.

-We'll then have a short business meeting.
+We'll then have a business meeting.
 If you'd like to attend, please email us at [email protected]

 _______________________________________________________________

 The mission of the Fuquay-Varina Garden Club in North Carolina is to encourage interest in the art of gardening, garden design, flower arranging and horticulture while improving the environment through beautification, protection and conservation.
 We meet the third Thursday of the month January-May & September-December.
 General meetings are held at The Fuquay Varina Woman's Club Clubhouse located at 602 N. Ennis Street.
-Join us at 6:30 PM for a guest speaker followed by a business meeting.
 The first two meetings are complimentary.
 Want to know more?
 Read ABOUT US, contact us at [email protected], &/or Like us on Facebook!

 Are you looking for garden opportunities?
 Check out Triangle Gardener’s Event Calendar where you will find some free events or a plethora of classes working with an expert for your unique desires.